nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

       #XSLMUART: 115200,0
       OK

-   You can change the used baud rate with the corresponding set command, but note that LTE Link Monitor requires 115200 bps for communication.
+   You can change the used baud rate with the corresponding set command, but note that nRF Connect Serial Terminal requires 115200 bps for communication.

 #.
 Retrieve a list of all supported proprietary AT commands.